svemoory/UserCarsPriceDriver_11.1/README.md

 ### Business Understanding

-The objective of the assignment is to determine the key features that determine the price of a used car and ultimately help the car delaerships to better manage their inventory.
+The objective of the assignment is to determine the key features that determine the price of a used car and ultimately help the car dealerships to better manage their inventory.
 To achieve this, let's classify this business into the following data problem and try to answer them at the end.

 * Identify the top features that determines the price of a used car.
 * Does the year of manufacture of the used car contribute to the overall price?